mraza007/sql-for-beginners/README.md

-# sql-for-beginners
+# SQL for Beginners
-I created this repo to save all my sql related notes
+This repo is focused towards people who are learning `SQL` for the first time.
+Therefore I have created this repo to save SQL related notes that will help beginners like me